zukasmichael/KISS_Battery_Monitor/README.md

 On the main screen of the script, you may adjust the target mAh at anytime using the +/- keys to adjust the value in steps of 10.

 Percentages Notification adjust may be accessed by pressing the [MENU] key.
 On the Percentages Notification Screen you may adjust the Percentage using the +/- keys.
 Pressing the [MENU] key again will bring you back to the main screen of this script.

+See the WIKI for more information and screenshots.  https://github.com/DynamikArray/KISS_Battery_Monitor/wiki

 # Known Issues:
 The Telemetry data is not visible for viewing after RSSI loss (ie pilot lands and disconnects battery from multi rotor)